Skip to content

 The Kresge Foundation began in Detroit in 1924, and we have invested heavily in our hometown since our inception.
 Since moving to strategic philanthropy in 2006, it has been in Detroit that we have most embraced risk and used multiple tools to move intractable challenges.
 By piloting, testing and scaling effective and inclusive urban practices here, we can then offer tested approaches that may be useful in other urban communities.’

-Why are Memphis and New Orleans focus cities?
+Why are Fresno, Memphis and New Orleans focus cities?

-We draw from our experiences supporting community-driven solutions in Detroit to promote inclusive community development practices for people in American cities, especially Memphis and New Orleans.
-In Memphis, New Orleans and Detroit, Kresge supports efforts to create neighborhoods of opportunity – with an emphasis on core city neighborhoods – for residents living with low incomes.
+We draw from our experiences supporting community-driven solutions in Detroit to promote inclusive community development practices for people in American cities, especially Fresno, Memphis and New Orleans.
+In our focus cities, Kresge supports efforts to create neighborhoods of opportunity – with an emphasis on core city neighborhoods – for residents living with low incomes.
 This means supporting projects and programs that have the potential to result in sustainable change, such as inclusive planning, robust capacity building and strengthening key systems.

 How does racial equity show up in your grantmaking?